FredHutch/EBcb/README.md

 build_container.sh
 ```

-#### Sources
+#### Sources available at build time and run time.
-It is not always possible to find sources during a Docker build.
-Sources can be copied
- into the container at build time.
-Copy sources into the ```sources``` directory of this
+In some cases, you may need to “seed in” manually downloaded source files into the container
+build environment, because the sources can not be downloaded automatically.
+Source files from the ```sources``` directory will be seeded int the the build environment.
-repository.
-All files in ```sources``` directory are copied into the container at location
+All files in ```sources``` directory are copied into the container build environment at location
 ```/ls2/sources```.
 The ```/ls2/sources``` path is added to *EASYBUILD_SOURCEPATH* making
  the sources available to EasyBuild during container build time.